 Mr. Jiang Rong is the Chief Audit Officer of the Company and General Manager of its audit department.
 He holds an undergraduate degree and is an accountant.
 Mr. Jiang served as an assistant to division chief and vice division chief at the finance division in Shanghai Electric Tool Research Institute of the Ministry of Machine-Building and Electronics Industry.
-In addition, he successively served as a director-level section member and assistant to division chief at the commerce and trade audit division of the commissioner's office in Shanghai of the National Audit Office, vice division chief at the financial audit division of the commissioner's office in Shanghai of the National Audit Office, the division chief at the first financial audit division of the commissioner's office in Shanghai of the National Audit Office, division chief at the first financial audit division of the commissioner's office in Shanghai of the National Audit Office, division chief at the first financial audit division of the commissioner's office in Shanghai of the National Audit Office, division chief at the first financial audit division of the commissioner's office in Shanghai of the National Audit Office, division chief at the resources and environmental protection audit division, the audit principal and General Manager of audit department at Dazhong Insurance Co., Ltd. and General Manager of the audit department of China Zheshang Bank.
+In addition, he successively served as a director-level section member and assistant to division chief at the commerce and trade audit division of the commissioner's office in Shanghai of the National Audit Office, vice division chief at the financial audit division of the commissioner's office in Shanghai of the National Audit Office, the division chief at the first financial audit division of the commissioner's office in Shanghai of the National Audit Office, division chief at the resources and environmental protection audit division, the audit principal and General Manager of audit department at Dazhong Insurance Co., Ltd. and General Manager of the audit department of China Zheshang Bank.